You don't ski but you love the mountains in winter? And you would like to know ten villages in the Alps to enjoy winter without skiing?

 The Les Arcs ski resort allows skiers of all levels to have fun between forest trails and fast, sporty slopes.

-Skiing in Les Deux Alpes
+Skiing in Les Deux Alpes, from November to July

 I tested the ski resort of Les 2 Alpes for you, at the top of the French ski areas.
 A very nice experience.

-The Alpe d'Huez ski area
+What is the Alpe d'Huez ski area like?

 I tested the Alpe d'Huez ski resort for you.
 Sporty and legendary slopes in full sun.